Glossary of International Tax Terms

 Subpart F: 10-percent U.S. shareholders of a controlled foreign corporation (CFC) are subject to U.S. tax currently on certain income earned by the CFC whether or not such income is actually distributed to the U.S. parent (i.e., without the advantage of “deferral”).
 These rules historically have aimed at requiring current taxation of income that is passive or easily moveable, although some forms of active income are also subject to these rules.
 Income subject to tax under subpart F includes certain insurance income and "foreign base company income" (defined above).
 U.S. anti-deferral rules are the most restrictive of our major trading partners and extend to many types of active business income.

-Territorial Tax System: Under a territorial or “exemption” system, the active foreign earnings of a foreign subsidiary are not subject to tax by the home country when paid as a cash dividend to the parent corporation.
-In 2005, the President’s Advisory Panel on Federal Tax Reform identified 21 of the 30 Organization for Economic Cooperation and Development (OECD) member countries as following an exemption approach, with the remainder following a worldwide approach.
-Since then, four more countries have adopted exemption systems, with Japan and the United Kingdom doing so in 2009.
-Exemption countries in the OECD are Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Japan, Italy, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Slovak Republic, Spain, Sweden, Switzerland, Turkey, and the United Kingdom.
+Territorial Tax System: Under a territorial or "exemption" system, the active foreign earnings of a foreign subsidiary are not subject to tax by the home country when paid as a cash dividend to the parent corporation.
+Among advanced economies, 28 of the 34 Organization for Economic Cooperation and Development (OECD) member countries as following an exemption approach, with the remainder following a worldwide approach.
+Exemption countries in the OECD are Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Japan, Italy, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, and the United Kingdom.

 Worldwide Tax System: Under a worldwide system of taxation, all foreign earnings of a domestic corporation are subject to tax in the home country.
 In practice, countries following a worldwide principle, including the United States, permit deferral on most forms of active foreign earnings until such income is paid to the domestic corporation.
-Within the 30 countries of the Organization for Economic Cooperation and Development (OECD), five countries follow a worldwide approach, with the other 25 countries following an exemption approach.
-Worldwide countries in the OECD are Ireland, Korea, Mexico, Poland, and the United States.
+Within the 34 countries of the Organization for Economic Cooperation and Development (OECD), five countries in addition to the United States follow a worldwide approach, with the other 28 countries following an exemption approach.
+Worldwide countries in the OECD are Chile, Ireland, Israel, Korea, Mexico, and the United States.